 The objects can be derived from a database, produced in a production, edited by hand, or drawn from other sets.
 Once built, we will draw objects for further processing.
 We now address how the same sets can be referenced and used for different purposes.

-The “SortCL” processing language of IRI CoSort and its spin-offs (NextForm, FieldShield and RowGen) has syntax for extracting a value from a set and assigning it to a field for processing, protection and/or presentation.
+The “SortCL” processing language of the IRI Voracity platform and its component products (CoSort, NextForm, FieldShield, RowGen) has syntax for extracting a value from a set and assigning it to a field.

 A basic reference would look like this: